codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the big flower say to the littler flower?
-Hi, bud!
+I've just written a song about a tortilla.
+Well, it is more of a rap really.

 ## Daily Trivia

-HTML is what type of language?
+What is known as &quot;the brain&quot; of the Computer?
- 1. Macro Language
+ 1. Central Processing Unit
- 2. Scripting Language
+ 2. Motherboard
- 3. Programming Language
+ 3. Graphics Processing Unit
- 4. Markup Language
+ 4. Keyboard

 <details>
   <summary>Answer</summary>
-  Markup Language
+  Central Processing Unit
 </details>